May 30, 2019

 Line 6c: Simply subtract Line 6b from Line 6a for both columns.

 Line 7a: Include all employer contributions (e.g., employer match or profit sharing contributions).
 Remember to aggregate contributions across all accounts for the employer filing this form.
-Your financial provider will provide you the amount of employer contributions.
+Your financial provider should provide you with the amount of employer contributions.

 Line 7b: Include all employee deferrals.
 Again, you should aggregate deferrals across all accounts for the employer filing this form.
-Your financial provider will provide you the amount of deferrals.
+Your financial provider should provide you with the amount of deferrals.

 Line 7c: Include all rollovers.
 Again, you should aggregate rollovers across all accounts for the employer filing this form.
-Your financial provider will provide you the amount of rollovers.
+Your financial provider should provide you with the amount of rollovers.

 Lines 10 and 11: If this is a Solo 401(k), indicate “No” on Lines 10 and 11.
 Skip Lines 10a, 11a, 11b, 11c, 11d and 11e.

-Signature: Don’t forget to sign and date the form.
+Signature: Don’t forget to sign and date the form using a “wet” signature.
 Type or print the name of the person signing it as well.

 If you want to contribute more than your Solo 401(k) allows, a Defined Benefit Plan may permit contributions of $100,000 to $250,000+ per person per year!
 Try out the calculator to see how much you can contribute!